-Differences in college and career readiness rates continued to exist by subgroup in English II, Math 1, Math 3, and Biology EOC assessments.
-For example, in 2021-22, 68.1% of Asian students and 68.3% of white students scored within the college and career readiness range on the English II exam, nearly three times the rate of Black and Hispanic students (22.4% and 22.8%, respectively).
-Students with disabilities (SWD), English learner students (ELS), and economically disadvantaged students (EDS) also have college and career readiness rates that lag behind district and state averages on all EOC assessments.
+Differences in CCR rates continued to exist by subgroup on the English II, Math 1, Math 3, and Biology EOC assessments.
+For example, in 2022-23, 68.2% of Asian students and 68.3% of white students met CCR on the English II exam, a little under three times the rate of their Black and Hispanic peers (23.0% and 24.0%, respectively).
+Students with disabilities (SWD), English learner students (ELS), and economically disadvantaged students (EDS) also have CCR rates that lag other student groups and the district average.